Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Additional Concepts

-Icon styles may reference multiple folders, multiple image formats / suffixes, and / or multiple icon sizes.
+Icon styles may have multiple folders, multiple image formats / suffixes, and / or multiple icon sizes.

 Applications will ultimately have the ability to choose the most appropriate icons for their display resolution / device.